Monitoring

 }

-Get live status for all sessions via the main API:
+Get live status for all sessions through the Dashboard API with a scoped key:

 Docker Health Checks